-- On police advice, we had to abandon the operation on Sunday of our special event Leeds Diesels on Display.
+- On police advice, we had to abandon the operation on Sunday of our special event called "Leeds Diesels on Display".

 By Monday 16th July we were able to start making plans for repairing the damage, and in particular for rebuilding the Palvan and repainting the Dogfish wagon.
-To give you an idea of what will be involved, the two photographs below show the Palvan running on the Saturday as part of the gala event, and as it was on Sunday morning.
+To give you an idea of what would be involved, the two photographs below show the Palvan running on the Saturday as part of the gala event, and as it was on Sunday morning.